gitHBDX/TransfoRNA/README.md

 - [Inference](#inference)
 - [Train](#train)

- ## Downloaded folder
+ ## Resources
+ The data used for training and the trained models can be downloaded from [here](https://www.dropbox.com/scl/fo/hg3vbw3hzbvyuuhu4fjc6/ALrZ6rUe_9qcKqNgN5Lq7Hg?rlkey=bv40dlw2r4n5wu5adbsxklun0&e=1&dl=0).

-  The data folder wil be containing three subfolders (should be kept on the same folder level as `transforna`):
+  The downloaded folder contains three subfolders (should be kept on the same folder level as `transforna`):
   - `data`:  Contains three files:
     - `TCGA__ngs__miRNA_log2RPM-24.06.0.h5ad` anndata with ~75k sequences and `var` columns containing the knowledge based annotations.
     - `HBDXBase.csv` containing a list of RNA precursors which are then used for data augmentation.